kalfton/kalfton.github.io/_tech_notes/website_development.md

 solution: delete feed.xml, and regenerate the website

-To do: change my front page color from green to white: read the readme, there might be instructions.
+To do: change my front page color from green to white: read the readme, there might be instructions. margin use percentage rather than px use "layouts" to format a webpage.